isaacbernat/netflix-to-srt/README.md

 - Enjoy!
 (And **star the repo ⭐** if you liked it ;D)

 ### Using Python
-- [Get python](https://www.python.org/downloads/) (Python 3.6+ or newer (released 2016) is required.
-Older versions were compatible with Python 2.7 but it's not supported anymore). *If you have mac or linux you may skip this step*
+- [Get python](https://www.python.org/downloads/) .
+Tested on Python 3.10+ and newer (3.10 is [the oldest still supported](https://devguide.python.org/versions/) .
+Older versions were compatible with Python 2.7 but it's not supported anymore. *If you have mac or linux you may skip this step*
 - Clone this repository or [download it as a ZIP file](https://github.com/isaacbernat/netflix-to-srt/archive/refs/heads/master.zip) or [download `to_srt.py` file](https://raw.githubusercontent.com/isaacbernat/netflix-to-srt/master/to_srt.py)
 - Run the script in the terminal (type `python to_srt.py` or `python3 to_srt.py` from the terminal on the folder you have `to_srt.py`)
   - Copy your subtitle files in the same directory as `to_srt.py`